-Island Voices has openings for men.If you are a bass, baritone or tenor, read music, and would like to join us, we would be delighted to hear from you!
+Island Voices has an opening for an alto.If you are an alto, read music, and would like to join us, we would be delighted to hear from you!

 Please contact us to arrange an audition.

 2015 September 30, Photo by Lee Simmons, Island Life Photographics

 Since its creation in 1997 Island Voices Chamber Choir has been committed to excellence in